-The Council for the Medieval and Renaissance Faire is a student-run organization at The Ohio State University.
-Its purpose is to organize and help put on the Medieval and Renaissance Faire at Ohio State and the Madrigal Feast.
+The Council for the Medieval and Renaissance Faire is a student organization at The Ohio State University.
+We organize and run the Medieval and Renaissance Faire at Ohio State and the Madrigal Feast.
 The Council works hand in hand with the Medieval and Renaissance Performer's Guild for both of these events.
-The Council consists of anywhere from five to fifteen members from year to year and meets weekly to discuss business concerning the Faire and the Madrigal.

-Site: The Medieval and Renaissance Faire takes place on the South Oval of the Ohio State University Columbus campus the first Saturday in April.
-It has been going on in this area for over two decades and will hopefully continue for years to come.
+Site: Faire almost always takes place on the South Oval of the Ohio State University Columbus campus.
+It has been going on in this area for more than three decades and will hopefully continue for years to come.
 The site is spotted with trees native to central Ohio and also harbors the serene Mirror Lake.
-With multiple paths and 4-5 performance sites each year, this is the ideal location for the faire.
-The Site Coordinator makes sure that the site and information booths and other amenities are ready for Faire.
+With many paths and several locations for performances, the South Oval is the ideal location for Faire.

 Every year, Council holds a contest to choose the Faire poster, which is used on t-shirts, posters, advertisements, and the Faire program.
 The Program, distributed at Faire, contains information about performers, vendors, shows, and ads from area businesses.
 Ad sales directly support Council's operating costs, and help ensure the success of Faire.